felixsalto1/Active-Directory/README.md

 ### Create Virtual Machines in VirtualBox

 - Open Oracle VirtualBox and click "New."
-- Name the first machine as "DC" and select Microsoft Windows as the type and Windows (64-bit) as the version.
+- Name the first machine as "DC" for Domain Controller and select the Server 2019 ISO image.
+Check "skip unattended installation" as we will complete this later once the OS is installed on our virtual machine.
-- Assign at least 2 GB of RAM and create a new virtual hard disk of at least 50 GB.
+- Assign at least 2 GB of RAM (2048 MB), Set between 1-4 CPU depending on the cores of your processor.
+If you are unsure leave it at 1.
+My processer has 8-cores and so I have this set at 4.
+Lastly, create a new virtual hard disk of at least 20 GB.
-- Repeat the process for our Windows 10 machine and name it "CLIENT."
+- Onced finished, go to the Settiing and under Network tab on the left window pane, Enable Network Adapter 2 attached to the Internal Network.

+  *Remeber we are creating our Domain Controller right now but we want to have 2 NICs.
+One dedicated for the internet that is going to be running NAT and we will have the second one that is dedicated for the internal VMWare network.

+- Now its time to boot up our DC machine and set up the Server 19 ISO.

 ### Installing the Operating Systems and Initial Setup